Contact Us

 Scope Estimation

 At this stage, we analyze the technology stack we chose earlier.
-Also, we define how much time it would take to develop architecture.
+Also, we define how much time it would take to develop the architecture.

 This stage consists of: